 At last Holden and Hibbs had translated their blueprints into a prototype.
 The moment of truth had come.
-What Kitty Hawk was to the Wright brothers, Sycamore Park was to Holden and Hibbs: Their workers trucked the airplane’s fuselage and three wings to the nearby park to test the airplane’s maneuverability on the ground.
-They had no intention of trying to get the prototype into the air.
+Now, what Kitty Hawk had been to the Wright brothers, Sycamore Park was to be to Holden and Hibbs: Their workers trucked the airplane’s fuselage and three wings to the nearby park to test the airplane’s maneuverability on the ground.
+They had no intention of trying to get the prototype into the air on that first test.
 They attached the wings.
 One of the men climbed into the tiny cockpit.
 Another spun the propeller.
 The motor coughed and caught.
 The man in the cockpit released the brakes, revved the engine.
 The plane moved.

 It moved a lot.

 “You just couldn’t keep it on the ground,” Holden recalled.
 “It would roll forward and then just seem to jump up into the air and sail along, come back to earth and then jump off again.
 I’ll never forget it.
 I stood there and watched it, and the tears just rolled down my face.”

 Encouraged, Holden and Hibbs built a second airplane.
 This one they hoped to get into the air.

 Holden recalled: “Mr. Hibbs wanted to name it the Flea after he saw the first one hopping off the ground at Sycamore Park.
 There had been a Flea plane in Europe—it killed six people, so I insisted we call it the American Flea Ship.”